2015 police raids in Turkey

 The 2015 police raids in Turkey (24 July 2015) were a series of police raids conducted by the General Directorate of Security in 16 different Provinces of Turkey.
 The July 20th, 2015 Suruç bombing in Suruç killed 32 Kurds.
 Claimed by ISIS, it was perceived by Kurdish militants as a collaboration between ISIS and Turkey security services, leading to a series of revenge attacks on Turkish policemen and military positions in Adıyaman and Ceylanpınar.
-The Ceylanpınar incidents saw the assassination of 2 policemen by operatives of disputed affiliation, attributed to the Kurdistan Workers' Party (PKK), and became the Casus belli for Turkey operations in both Turkey and Iraq.
+The Ceylanpınar incidents saw the assassination of 2 policemen by operatives of disputed affiliation, attributed to the Kurdistan Workers' Party (PKK), and became the Casus belli for Turkish operations against the PKK in both Turkey and Iraq.

-The operations began at around 3 am local time, after Turkish soldiers and Islamic State of Iraq and the Levant (ISIL) militants engaged in a conflict in the town of Kilis near the Syria–Turkey border.
-The Turkish government, under significant political pressure to respond to the terrorist attacks by ISIL, subsequently began the police operations against suspects from ISIL, the PKK and also the far-left militant Revolutionary People's Liberation Party–Front (DKHP/C).
+The operations began at around 3 am local time, after Turkish soldiers and Islamic State (ISIS) militants engaged in a conflict in the town of Kilis near the Syria–Turkey border.
+The Turkish government, under significant political pressure to respond to the terrorist attacks by ISIS, subsequently began the police operations against suspects from ISIS, the PKK and also the far-left militant Revolutionary People's Liberation Party–Front (DKHP/C).
 By midday on 25 July 2015, Prime Minister Ahmet Davutoğlu stated that 590 suspects had been arrested.

 Background

 Islamic State of Iraq and the Levant

-Turkey had maintained a policy of inaction against the Islamic State of Iraq and the Levant (ISIL) despite international calls to do more to combat the terrorist group.
-Turkish soldiers and ISIL militants have been involved in unexpected clashes in the past and ISIL has also been linked to the 2013 Reyhanlı bombings, the 2015 Istanbul suicide bombing and the 2015 Diyarbakır rally bombing.
+Turkey had maintained a policy of inaction against the Islamic State (ISIS) despite international calls to do more to combat the terrorist group.
+Turkish soldiers and ISIS militants have been involved in unexpected clashes in the past and ISIS has also been linked to the 2013 Reyhanlı bombings, the 2015 Istanbul suicide bombing and the 2015 Diyarbakır rally bombing.
 On 20 July 2015, 32 socialist activists planning to cross the border to help with relief efforts in the Syrian town of Kobanî were killed in a suicide bombing in Suruç, Şanlıurfa Province.
-The perpetrator was identified as a member of the Dokumacılar, a terrorist group linked to ISIL.
-On 23 July, ISIL militants and Turkish soldiers clashed near the Turkish border town of Elbeyli, with the Turkish Air Force subsequently beginning an airstrike against ISIL positions across the border.
+The perpetrator was identified as a member of the Dokumacılar, a terrorist group linked to ISIS.
+On 23 July, ISIS militants and Turkish soldiers clashed near the Turkish border town of Elbeyli, with the Turkish Air Force subsequently beginning an airstrike against ISIS positions across the border.